-No. of Memb ers Committee Executive Director (ED) Non- executive Director (NED) Indepen dent Director (ID) Committee Charter Functions Key Responsibilities Power Executive 2 1 0 The Executive Committee oversees the management of the Company and is responsible for the Company's finances, goals, and policies.
+No . of Membe ers Committee Executive Director (ED) Non- executive Director (NED) Indepen dent Director (ID) Committee Charter Functions Key Responsibilities Power Executive 2 1 0 The Executive Committee oversees the management of the Company and is responsible for the Company's finances, goals, and policies.
 The Committee is also tasked to foster the long-term success of the Company and sustain its competitiveness and profitability in a manner consistent with its corporate objectives and the best interests of its stockholders through sound strategic policies, guidelines and programs that can sustain the Company's long-term viability and strength.
-Audit 1 2 in fulfilling i integrity of auditing pra over-all corp • The Comm monitoring ts oversight res the Compan actices and inter porate governa- ittee also over compliance wit ponsibilities to ens y's accounting, fi mal control system nce best practice. ersees the Comp h laws, regulations Board of Directors ure the quality and inancial reporting, s and adherence to any's process for , the Code of Ethics as the Board may
+Audit 1 2 The Audit Committee assists and advises the Board of Directors in fulfilling its oversight responsibilities to ensure the quality and integrity of the Company's accounting, financial reporting, auditing practices and internat control systems and adherence to over-all corporate governance best practice.
+The Committee also oversees the Company's process for monitoring compliance with laws, regulations, the Code of Business Conduct and Ethics and Discipline, and performs other duties as the Board may require and integrity of the practices and internal rate governance best occess for monitoring usiness Conduct and